Monthly Landline Bill Jumped to $1,200

+A Simi Valley couple had the shock of their life when their landline bill jumped from $50 to a whopping $1,200.

 Cheryl Robles runs a gardening business with her husband.
-For thirty-seven years, customers have reached them on their landline.
+For 37 years, customers have reached them on their landline.

 “It has to be a mistake.
 It has to be a mistake,” said Robles.